Community Engaged Research Grants

 Two grant awards are available:

-–Partnership Development Grants: Up to $2500 to support the creation of new community -academic partnerships and the strengthening of existing community-academic partnerships.
+–Partnership Development Grants: Up to $2500 to support the development and strengthening of community -academic partnerships.

 –Community-Engaged Research Grants: Up to $10,000 to enable community-academic research partnerships to undertake pilot research activities.